 I am a multi-passionate Haitian actress, director, playwright, podcast host and visual artist.
 You may know me from Chicago Fire, Chicago Med, Empire, Saturdays, Discovery World, Fresh Hell and Stratford Shakespeare Festival's Macbeth HD.

-I've had the immense pleasure of studying abroad six times while achieving a BFA from Cornish College of the Arts, MFA from ART/MXAT at Harvard University, certificate in classical theatre from the British American Drama Academy in Oxford, England.
+I've had the immense pleasure of studying abroad six times while achieving a BFA from Cornish College of the Arts, MFA from ART/MXAT at Harvard University, and a certificate in classical theatre from the British American Drama Academy in Oxford, England.

 All of my art making leads me back home to The Haiti Home for Children.
-I am a proud adoptee from The Haiti Home for Children, where I am now a donor and advocate for the many beautiful children growing up in Port Au Prince, Haiti.
+I am an adoptee from The Haiti Home for Children, where I am now a donor and advocate for the many beautiful children growing up in Port Au Prince, Haiti.
 Their education and wellness is ensured by the tireless efforts of the US Foundation for the Children of Haiti (USFCH).